 Finally, we want to display the results of this in a text object.
 We have used the CONCAT function () to concatenate the 2 Product values together.
 To add a separate line between both products, we used chr (10).

 This post was an example where we introduced methods for using AGGR in Qlikview.
 Do you have any more tricks to make AGGR more interesting??
-If that is not the case, Do you think this article will allow you to use the AGGR function in your next control panel?
+If that is not the case, Do you think this article will allow you to use the AGGR feature in your next panelA panel is a group of experts that meets to discuss and analyze a specific topic.
+These forums are common at conferences, seminars and public debates, where participants share their knowledge and perspectives.
+Panels can address a variety of areas, from science to politics, and its objective is to encourage the exchange of ideas and critical reflection among the attendees....
+Control?

 Let me know what you think about using this function in QlikView.